-Creating a budget isn’t something that everyone does and there are a lot of reasons why people don’t budget.
-Many have found a reason or excuse to not budget.
-As a matter of fact, about 68% of people do not have a budget.
+Creating a monthly budget isn’t something everyone does, and there are many reasons why people don’t budget.
+Many have found a reason or excuse not to budget.
+About 68% of people do not have a budget.

 Changing your thoughts about what a budget is and myth-busting these top 13 reasons people don’t have a budget might be able to persuade you to dive in.

 As a whole, there are many reasons why people don’t budget.
-From being afraid to face spending habits to think they just don’t need one.
+From being afraid to face spending habits to thinking they just don’t need one.
 Let’s go through these reasons and debunk them.

-I know we all have been there – it’s the end of the week and you’re out of cash.
-You’ve got to make a decision on how to pay for lunch, dinner, gas in your car, or even put some money down on that new pair of shoes from Nordstrom.
+I know we all have been there – it’s the end of the month, and you’re out of cash.
+You’ve got to decide how to pay for lunch, dinner, gas in your car, or even put some money down on that new pair of shoes from Nordstrom.

 So why does this happen so often?
-Well, I’m here to tell you that is because people don’t budget!
-What if I told you that by just making a few small changes each month with your spending habits, you could get back on track?
+I’m here to tell you that it is because people don’t budget!
+What if I told you that you could get back on track by just making a few small changes each month with your spending habits?
 And you could have money left at the end of each month.

 It’s not rocket science, right?
 Simply put, a budget is just incoming and outgoing money.

-Another fun tip is that if you’re struggling with your budget, start small.
-A good way to do this is by setting a goal to pay off one credit card bill first before moving on to the next.
+Another fun tip is to start small if you’re struggling with your budget.
+A good way to do this is by setting a goal to pay off one credit card bill before moving on to the next.
 By making the first task manageable and giving yourself a reward once it’s accomplished, you will be more likely to stick with it.

 I’m not going to lie to you here.
 It’s a time commitment.
 Especially when you’re just getting started.
-The time that you put in at the start will never have to be done again. it’s the initial start-up that you will have to invest but that’s not any different than any new project.
-Then maintaining the budget is possibly an hour per month, max.
+The time you put in at the start will never have to be done again.
+It’s the initial start-up you will have to invest in, but that’s not any different than any new project.
+The good news is that maintaining the budget is possibly an hour per month, max.

 Just getting started is the battle.
-It will require a time commitment but I promise you, it will “pay off” in the end (see what I did there?).
+It will require a time commitment, but I promise it will “pay off” in the long term (see what I did there?).

-If you think you don’t make enough money to have a budget, then you are the exact person that should have a budget.
+If you think you don’t make enough money to have a budget, then you are the exact person who should have a budget.

-Let me promise you, you are going to feel a sense of calm wash over you once you get past the work – and maybe shock.
-Giving a job to every single penny that comes into your bank account, dismissing all those feelings of helplessness you might have.
-You cannot control a lot of things that are happening in this world right now, but you can control your money.
+Let me promise you, you will feel a sense of calm wash over you once you get past the work – and maybe shock.
+Giving a job to every penny that comes into your bank account, dismisses all those feelings of helplessness you might have.
+You cannot control many things happening in this world right now, but you can manage your money.

 Oh, come on now.
 This is not an adult response.
 What do you mean you don’t want to know?
 I’m putting on my “mom hat” and telling you it’s time.
-It’s time to take a hard look at your money and decide what kind of a human you want to be.
+It’s time to look hard at your money and decide what kind of a human you want to be.

 Decide the most important values you want to live by and put those into action using your money.

-Make yourself a cup of tea (or glass of wine) and get started.
-Allow yourself to be vulnerable for a bit and then use that to grow.
+Make yourself a cup of tea (or a glass of wine) and get started.
+Allow yourself to be vulnerable and then use that to grow.

 You do not have to do it all in one day.
-As a matter of fact, I would suggest you use baby steps to make small changes over time.
+I would suggest you use baby steps to make small changes over time.

-It can be difficult to find the time and energy for all of your responsibilities, including budgeting.
-It is important that you take baby steps so it does not seem overwhelming at first.
+Finding the time and energy for all your responsibilities, including budgeting, can be difficult.
+You must take baby steps so it does not seem overwhelming at first.
 Break down what needs changing into small goals like making a dinner plan or setting up automatic payments.

-I don’t think I’m alone in saying that keeping track of finances has always seemed too daunting when there are other things going on.
+I don’t think I’m alone in saying that keeping track of finances has always seemed too daunting when other things are going on.